Best 40 S&W Ammo For Self-Defense & Target Practice

 JHP

-A Jacketed Hollow Point bullet is often used by law enforcement and for self-defense.
-It's similar to an FMJ in that it has a metal jacket surrounding the bullet, but instead of having a rounded nose, it has a concaved nose.
+A jacketed hollow point bullet is often used by law enforcement and for self-defense.
+It's similar to an FMJ in that it has a metal jacket surrounding the lead core, but instead of having a rounded nose profile, it has a concave one.

-JHP bullets don't penetrate as deep as an FMJ but cause more damage because they expand on impact.
+JHP bullets don't penetrate as deeply as an FMJ, but cause more damage because they expand on impact.

 SCHP

-A Solid Copper Hollow Point helps reduce lead pollution and can be used on public lands that don't allow lead bullets.
-It looks like any other hollow point bullet; the main difference is that it's solid copper instead of lead surrounded by a metal jacket.
+A solid copper hollow point helps reduce lead pollution and can be used on public lands that don't allow lead bullets.
+It looks like any other hollow point bullet, the main difference being that it's made of solid copper instead of lead surrounded by a metal jacket.

-Semi-automatic pistol shooters don't believe SCHP bullets are the best 40 hollow points because copper isn't as heavy as lead and doesn't expand as easily, so you won't see as much of it on store shelves as you will other bullet types.
+Semi-automatic pistol shooters don't believe SCHP bullets are the best .40 cal hollow points because copper isn't as dense as lead and doesn't expand as easily, so you won't see as much of it on store shelves as you would other bullet types.

-How to Choose the Best 40 S&W Ammo for You
+How I Chose the Best 40 S&W Ammo

-There's no one-size-fits-all in terms of ammo; that's why so many options appear when we visit Ammo.com.
+There is no one-size-fits-all approach to ammo, which is why so many options appear when we visit Ammo.com.

-However, there is a way to determine the best 40-cal ammo for your situation based on a few criteria.
-The first and often most important is price, followed by brand recognition/reliability, and lastly, the amount of recoil.
+However, after testing thousands of rounds, I’ve found that there is a way to determine the best .40 cal ammo for your situation based on a few criteria.
+The first and often most important is price, followed by brand recognition/reliability, intended purpose, and amount of recoil.

 Price

-Ammo prices have skyrocketed in the last several years for various reasons, which often means we're left to choose between going to the range or paying the bills.
+Ammo prices have skyrocketed over the last several years for various reasons, which often means we're left to choose between going to the range or paying the bills.

 I usually opt for cheap ammo at the range and carry my more expensive rounds.
 While this makes financial sense, the inexpensive ammo performs differently than my carry ammo, so I have to brush up on my skills with my expensive ammo every now and then to stay sharp.